bdelbosc/nuxeo-stacks/README.md

 - `kafka-list-consumer-gropus.sh` List all consumer groups at Kafka level
 - `kafka-list-consumer-positions.sh` List the a consumer group position at Kafka level
 - `kafka-list-topics.sh` List Kafka topics
+- `reset-all-data.sh` Clean the data directory, to restart from crash
 - `esync.sh` Run the [esync](https://github.com/nuxeo/esync) tool to check the discrepancy between repository and elastic you need to expose the database port before running esync for instance:
   ```bash